 \subsection{Determination}

-Since the eigenvalues and eigenvectors are those scalars $\lambda$ vectors ${\bf x}$ for which $\textsf{\textbf{A}}{\bf x}= \lambda {\bf x}$, this equation can be rewritten with a zero vector on the right side of the equation; that is (${\Bbb I}=\textrm{diag}(1,\ldots ,1)$ stands for the identity matrix),
+Since the eigenvalues and eigenvectors are those scalars $\lambda$ vectors ${\bf x}$ for which $\textsf{\textbf{A}}{\bf x}= \lambda {\bf x}$, this equation can be rewritten with a zero vector on the right side of the equation; that is ($\mathbb{1}=\textrm{diag}(1,\ldots ,1)$ stands for the identity matrix),

-Suppose that $\textsf{\textbf{A}} - \lambda {\Bbb I}$ is invertible.
-Then we could formally write ${\bf x} = (\textsf{\textbf{A}} - \lambda {\Bbb I})^{-1}{\bf 0}$; hence ${\bf x}$ must be the zero vector.
+Suppose that $\textsf{\textbf{A}} - \lambda \mathbb{1}$ is invertible.
+Then we could formally write ${\bf x} = (\textsf{\textbf{A}} - \lambda \mathbb{1})^{-1}{\bf 0}$; hence ${\bf x}$ must be the zero vector.

-We are not interested in this trivial solution of Eq. (\ref{2011-m-eve}).
-Therefore, suppose that, contrary to the previous assumption, $\textsf{\textbf{A}} - \lambda {\Bbb I}$ is {\em not} invertible.
-We have mentioned earlier (without proof) that this implies that its determinant vanishes; that is,
+We are not interested in this trivial solution of Equation~(\ref{2011-m-eve}).
+Therefore, suppose that, contrary to the previous assumption, $\textsf{\textbf{A}} - \lambda \mathbb{1}$ is {\em not} invertible.
+We have mentioned earlier (without proof~\cite{Sanderson-3Blue1Brown-LA7}) that this implies that its determinant vanishes; that is,

-This is called the {\em sekular determinant}; and the corresponding equation after expansion of the determinant is called the {\em sekular equation} or {\em characteristic equation}.
-Once the eigenvalues, that is, the roots (i.e., the solutions) of this equation are determined, the eigenvectors can be obtained one-by-one by inserting these eigenvalues one-by-one into Eq. (\ref{2011-m-eve}). \marginnote{The roots of a polynomial $P(x)$ are those values of the variable $x$ that prompt the polynomial to evaluate to zero.}
+This determinant is often called the {\em secular determinant}; and the corresponding equation after expansion of the determinant is called the {\em secular equation} or {\em characteristic equation}.
+Once the eigenvalues, that is, the roots of this polynomial, are determined, the eigenvectors can be obtained one-by-one by inserting these eigenvalues one-by-one into Equation~(\ref{2011-m-eve}). \marginnote{The roots of a polynomial $P(x)$ are those values of the variable $x$ that prompt the polynomial to evaluate to zero.}

 { \bexample For the sake of an example, consider the {matrix}